Re-entry Policy

 Most surgeons who have stopped practicing fit into one of three categories, which may affect how a specific re-entry pathway is constructed:

-A re-entry pathway is warranted after two or more years removed from surgical practice and should address the following elements.
+A re-entry pathway is warranted if you have been away from surgical practice after two or more years and should address the following elements.

 Re-entry Elements

-The surgeon should provide reference letters from the 1) chief of surgery; and 2) chair of credentials committee at the primary practice location of the individual at the time of his or her departure from practice.
+You should provide reference letters from the chief of surgery and chair of credentials committee who were at the primary practice location, during the time of your departure from practice.
 The letters must specifically address any issues relevant to surgical practice such as malpractice history, professionalism or patient care issues.
 Proof of a full (unrestricted) valid medical license in the state in which the individual will practice must be provided.

 The local physician champion should construct specifics of a re-entry pathway and include assessment of the six competencies: medical knowledge; patient care; professionalism; communication; practice-based learning; and systems-based practice.
-Medical knowledge will have individualized assessment based on factors such as certificate/MOC status and duration of clinical inactivity.
+Medical knowledge will have individualized assessment based on factors such duration of clinical inactivity.
 The proctor will assess patient care.
 Individualized pathways may warrant additional assessment of patient care (e.g., oral examination) depending on circumstances.
-Individuals who withdrew involuntarily from practice (groups 2 and 3 above) will also usually require assessment of physical and/or mental health status by a specialist.
+Individuals who withdrew involuntarily from practice will also usually require assessment of physical and/or mental health status by a specialist.

 All pathways should include a proctoring plan.
 The duration of proctoring will be individualized based on factors such as complexity of anticipated clinical practice and amount of technical activity during the period of inactivity.
 A local proctor who is a diplomate of the ABCRS must be identified and agree to serve in this role for the duration of the trial period.
 The proctor will provide a final assessment based on direct observation.